notaryproject/specifications/specs/signing-scheme.md

 Both `notary.x509` and `notary.x509.signingAuthority` signing schemes use the similar signature schema (set of signed and unsigned attributes) with the following differences.

-* `notary.x509` MUST use a countersignature from trusted source to determine authentic signing time (timestamp).
+* `notary.x509` can use a timestamp countersignature to prove that the signature was generated before the time point been stamped by the *Timestamp Authority (TSA)*.
-This is supported through the Timestamp signature unsigned attribute in the signature envelope.
-Currently Notary Project uses a [RFC3161](ietf-rfc3161) compliant TSA signature for this purpose.
+This is supported through the OPTIONAL *Timestamp Signature* unsigned attribute in the signature envelope.
+Currently the Notary Project only supports a [RFC 3161][ietf-rfc3161] compliant Timestamp for this purpose.
+When not provided, every certificate in the certificate chain MUST be within its validity period at the time of verification.

-* `notary.x509.signingAuthority` MUST use a timestamp attribute that is generated by a signing service as part of the original signature itself to determine authenticated signing time (timestamp).
+* `notary.x509.signingAuthority` MUST use a timestamp attribute that is generated by the signing service as part of the original signature to determine `authentic signing time`.
-This is supported through the *Authentic Signing time* attribute in the signature envelope.
+This is supported through the REQUIRED *Authentic Signing Time* signed attribute in the signature envelope.

 ## Signature Verification

 Signature verification requires that a `Signing Scheme` attribute is present in the signature and it’s treated as critical i.e. the attribute MUST be understood and processed by the verifier.
-For the JWS signature format, the attribute name is `io.cncf.notary.signingScheme`, with supported values `notary.x509` and `notary.x509.signingAuthority`.
+The attribute name is `io.cncf.notary.signingScheme`, with supported values `notary.x509` and `notary.x509.signingAuthority`.
 Any other value will fail signature verification i.e when Notary Project supports an additional Signing Scheme, clients (like *Notation CLI*) MUST be updated to a version that supports the new signing scheme.

 ### Trust Stores

-Each *Signing Scheme* defines the set of trust store types (e.g. CA) that it uses for signature verification.
+Each *Signing Scheme* defines the set of trust store types (e.g. CA) that is used for signature verification.

 `notary.x509`

-* Uses trusts store types Certificate Authority (CA) and Timestamping Authority (TSA) during signature verification.
+* Uses trust store types Certificate Authority (CA) and Timestamping Authority (TSA) during signature verification.
-The signature is verified against the trust store of type CA, and the *Timestamp signature* is verified against the trust store of type TSA (to determine the signing time).
+The signature is verified against the trust store of type CA, and the *Timestamp Signature* unsigned attribute in the signature envelope is verified against the trust store of type TSA.
 * For signature verification to be successful
-  * The verifying entity’s trust store MUST contain the trusted root certificates under named trust stores of type CA (`{CONFIG}/notation/truststore/x509/ca`) and TSA(`{CONFIG}/notation/truststore/x509/tsa`)
+  * The verifying entity’s trust store MUST contain the trusted root certificates under named trust stores of type CA (`{CONFIG}/notation/truststore/x509/ca`) and TSA (`{CONFIG}/notation/truststore/x509/tsa`)
   * The named trust stores MUST be specified in *trustpolicy.json*.
 E.g. *trustPolicy.trustStores* with value of `ca:acme-rockets,tsa:acme-tsa`.

 `notary.x509.signingAuthority`

 * Uses trusts store type Signing Authority during signature verification.
 The signature is verified against the trust store of type Signing Authority.
-The signing time is determined using the *Authentic Signing time* attribute in the signature envelope, and does not rely on a separate TSA generated Timestamp signature.
+The authentic signing time is determined using the *Authentic Signing Time* signed attribute in the signature envelope, and does not rely on a separate TSA generated timestamp countersignature.
 * For signature verification to be successful
   * The verifying entity’s trust store MUST contain the trusted root certificates under named trust stores of type signingAuthority (`{CONFIG}/notation/truststore/x509/signingAuthority`).
   * The named trust stores MUST be specified in *trustpolicy.json*.
 E.g. *trustPolicy.trustStores* with value of `signingAuthority:foobar` .